English 240 Analytical

 maleness, femaleness, homoeroticism, gender and religious iconography (soul as

-female, Christ as bridegroom of the soul)
+female, Christ as bridegroom of the soul).
+Do we believe that we inherit

 - Emergence of non-scribal literacy,